mrdunker/RTL_Workshop_VSD/README.md

   In the below waveform, you can see that the design becomes a DFF and the y follows i1 for the i0 as enable.<br />
   ![2](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/59e3644d-6f7d-4ebb-ab7e-27bd59391f1f)
   <br />
-  During synthesis, we can see that DFF is generated instead of a mux.<br />
+  During synthesis, we can see that a D latch is generated instead of a mux.<br />
   ![3](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/1503570d-55e0-4293-a874-3c7ca72eabfe)
   <br />
   The below figure shows the design synthesis diagram.<br />